 Attorneys take on very serious responsibilities and have many obligations and duties that they must carry out.
 Above all, an attorney must act honestly and in the best interests of the principal at all times.

-If someone with impaired capacity has not appointed an attorney, the Queensland Civil and Administrative Tribunal (QCAT) has the power to appoint a guardian and/or administrator to manage their personal and financial affairs for them.
+If someone with impaired capacity has not appointed an attorney, the Queensland Civil and Administrative Tribunal (QCAT) have the power to appoint a guardian and/or administrator to manage their personal and financial affairs for them.
 This person is usually a family member or friend who has an interest in the person’s welfare.

 If you have concerns about the care of a loved-one or would like advice in relation to Powers of Attorney or guardianship and administration matters, contact our team on +61 7 3001 2999 for your free 45 minute no obligation appraisal.